Darius Campbell Danesh: Personal life

 In 2010, Danesh was seriously injured in a car crash in Spain, which left him with chronic neck pain.
 He declined surgery because there was a risk it would affect his vocal cords.

+In 2015 Danesh nearly died after contracting bacterial meningitis and cerebral oedema (swelling of the brain), causing him to collapse and fall into a coma.
+He was bed bound for 3 months.
+The incident happened while filming a promotional video for water aid charity Fresh2Go, He unknowingly used contaminated water from an unfiltered prototype display model instead of the filtered water.

 Danesh married Canadian actress Natasha Henstridge in February 2011.
 They filed for divorce in July 2013.
 The divorce was finalised in February 2018.

 Death

 Campbell Danesh was found unresponsive on 11 August 2022 in his apartment in Rochester, Minnesota, United States, and he was pronounced dead later that day.
 His family reported there were no suspicious circumstances or signs of intent surrounding his death.
 A private funeral was held on 25 August 2022 at a church in the Glasgow suburb of Bearsden, attended by family members and close friends.

 A postmortem report, released on 10 September 2022, concluded that Danesh died from inhalation of chloroethane, which led to respiratory arrest.
 He used chloroethane in addition to physiotherapy to treat his neck pain.
 His death was ruled accidental.
-Danesh had suffered from chronic pain since a car accident in 2010 while on a holiday in Spain.
+Danesh had suffered from chronic pain since his car accident in 2010.

 Tributes were paid by his close friend Gerard Butler and others who had worked closely with Danesh, including Simon Cowell, Gareth Gates, Will Young and Ant & Dec.
 Eight days after his death, his debut single "Colourblind" charted at number two on both the UK Official Singles Download and Sales charts.